Vardaan5402/html-portfolio/README.md

 # html-portfolio
-this website is basically my first website which I have made after learning html.
+This website is basically my first website which I have made after learning html.
 I have used html only in this project.